Pearlitic/pearlitic.github.io/Python/README.md

 The advanced version allows naming and customized familiars in the form of a dictionary.
 Well don't worry about the programming part, if you aren't completely programming-dumb and can follow patterns, you shouldn't have trouble editing it.

-The advanced one requires itertools plugin, which should be built-into Python.

 ![advanced](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/Spyder2.png)

 ---